SmithWillSuffice/ohanga-pai/content/questions/23_shadow_banking.md

 ---

 Short article for this chapter, and mainly some links.
-Shadow banking arises when people find a need for credit and cannot get it form a licenced bank.
+Shadow banking arises when people find a need for credit and cannot get it from a licenced bank.
 At least that's the basic story.

 ## Overview